UnDesSix/42_Piscine/README.md

 ## BSQ ##
-INCOMING... - Thank you to Tom Vacherat who mades 95% of the work, maybe more.
+100% - Thank you to Tom Vacherat who mades 95% of the work, maybe more.

 ## Exam00 ##